 OTHER THERAPEUTIC INDICATIONS DEMONSTRATED

-Senna leaf extract is also used before certain endoscopic medical examinations (colonoscopies) or radiological, as intestinal purgative.
+Senna leaf extract is also used before certain endoscopic medical examinations (colonoscopies) or radiological, as an intestinal purgative.
 Finally, it promotes the proper functioning of the intestine and the appearance of loose motion, and can, therefore, be recommended by a specialist against pain due to hemorrhoids.

 History of the use of senna in herbal medicine

-Senna is a plant found in the desert areas of the Arabian Peninsula (Yemen) and Africa (Somalia), whose usage was already done in the ninth century by Arab doctors.
+Senna is a plant found in the desert areas of the Arabian Peninsula (Yemen) and Africa (Somalia), whose usage was already used in the ninth century by Arab doctors.
 Senna also takes its name from the Arabic language.
 We also note its presence in ancient Egypt, where, associated with Aloe, it was introduced into the anus, using a reed, thus participating in the birth of the first intestinal wash.
 Transmitted by the Arabs to the Europeans, senna leaf extract served, during the eighteenth century, as a purgative and astringent, pasty form, among sailors.
 It is now grown in India (Tinnevelly senna, Madras region) for its leaves and pods, rich in natural derivatives of anthraquinone, and flavonoids.

 Botanical description of senna